 I saw Willem again.
 Can you imagine, after all these years.
 I hope I looked my best.
 He came over to spend some time with me.
 As did Elaine, who dragged Lee toward me as if coming face-to-face with the old days––when we were all together and ascendant––conjured up too many bitter, fractured memories.
 It breaks my heart.
 Lee was a damn saint—brilliant, unremitting, fearless, singular.
 I’ve heard critics whisper that she would never have been anything more than a portrait painter without Jackson.
 Vapid pimps.
 Conflicted to the end, Jackson was no fool.
 He knew what she was, just as she well knew that he was destined to make her suffer, and that her critics would label her a leech.
 Plain and predictable, they could never understand what we embodied.

 I was glad to see Elaine again.
 Though I must admit the last time I saw her—one ugly morning back at the old loft on Broadway—I was relieved that she and Willem finally came to their senses.
 Charles came by to pick up one of Willem’s paintings the day after and told him straight that Elaine was staying at his place.
-Their commitment to adultery always struck me as more of a puerile convenience—a physical expression of pride and sovereignty—than a fulfilling desire for either of them.
+Their commitment to adultery always struck me as a puerile convenience—a physical expression of pride and sovereignty.
 They were joyless affairs, all id and vacuousness.
 To hell with old grudges, I’m happy they’re on good terms again, if it can be said they were ever truly good.
-More precisely, I’d describe them as spiritually indissoluble—an American variant of Diego and Frida: the elephant and the dove.
+I’d describe them as spiritually indissoluble—an American variant of Diego and Frida: the elephant and the dove.

 Willem is showing Matthiessen, Plimpton, and Vonnegut—the Old Sagaponack Main Set—his hideous Head statues.
-He either misses my sisters and me dearly or, more likely, he has grown to thoroughly despise himself.
+He either misses my sisters and I dearly or, more likely, he has grown to thoroughly despise himself.
 I can’t really see him with this guy in the sunglasses blocking my view.
 Looks like he’s trying to listen in on their conversation, but he’s been eye-fucking me from behind those dark sunglasses all afternoon.
 That woman, his wife I presume, has brought him three lemonades already, and he sips them with a smirk.
 It’s clear that Willem has also taken a disliking to this slight, overly tan man wearing a half-unbuttoned, paisley-printed shirt.
 But he pays him little mind, only half-consciously flicks the ash of his cigarette in his direction.
 Strange fellow.
-He looks like he’s waiting to sell some sucker a used cigarette boat docked not far from Key Largo.
+He looks like he’s waiting for the right moment to try to sell me a used cigarette boat in Key Largo.